Raphael-Boichot/Arduino-MegaBurner-V2/README.md

 All the chips this project targets are **3V/3.3V parts**.
-The Arduino Mega 2560 runs its logic at 5V by default, and driving a 3.3V-only flash chip's inputs at 5V is not something to rely on — it's outside the chip's rated I/O voltage and it's what actually flashes these parts, not something to work around with clever firmware.
+The Arduino Mega 2560 runs its logic at 5V by default, and driving a 3.3V-only flash chip's inputs at 5V is not something to rely on — it's outside the chip's rated I/O voltage.

 The fix used in this project is to modify the Arduino Mega itself to run at 3.3V, rather than adding external level-shifters on every